Here for a freebie? Once you confirm it will make it’s way over to your mail box! For now, enjoy these blogging tips!

 There are too many social media platforms and tools out there.
 It is just not practical to be active on all of them because you’ll be spread too thin.
 Pick your favorites, automate the rest, and don’t feel like you have to use them all.

 I use RecurPost to share to Twitter or Facebook from my library of set posts.
-It just loops through them and shares one a day or however I have the schedule set.
 You can read my tutorial on using RecurPost for more details.
 I love it because it is free (for a library of 100 items).
 RecurPost doesn’t let you repeat a library Tweet, but you can set iterations.

 I also use the free versions of Buffer and Hootsuite to schedule specific social media shares.
 I like Buffer because it grabs images from the link, but it only goes up to 10 free at a time.
-Hootsuite is free for manual shares (and they have taken away all free scheduling options), and you need to upgrade if you want to upload a spreadsheet of posts to share.
-I like to use it to schedule specific posting times and specifically to schedule my Instagram shares.
-It is also great for Twitter to view specific hashtags, searches, etc.
+Hootsuite is only free for manual shares (and they have taken away all free scheduling options), and you need to upgrade for everything else.
+It is still great for sharing a one-time post to both Facebook and Twitter, and to view your Twitter feed (to view specific hashtags, searches, etc.).

-A great plugin to grow your social media following is MiloTree.
-You may have noticed it hanging out in the corner of my blog suggesting you check out my Pinterest account or my Instagram account or what not.
-It isn’t invasive and it helps readers on the page follow you on social.
+A great plugin to grow your social media following from your blog is MiloTree.
+It isn’t invasive, and it reminds readers already on your page to follow you on social.